-The video above shows the homebrew software, named Ninjhax, in action, while details on how to run it for yourself can be found on Smealum’s website.
+The video above shows the homebrew software, named Ninjhax, in action, while details on how to run it for yourself can be found on Smealum’s website [No Longer Available].
 Bizarrely, this workaround requires a copy of the obscure Cubic Ninja, and the price of the game has skyrocketed as a result.

 NB: We have not tested Ninjhax for ourselves, so you use it at your own peril.
 We cannot guarantee it will work, it will void your warranty, and it could ruin your 3DS.
 Nintendo may also issue a patch blocking this workaround at any time.

 We’ve seen people route around restrictions to download and use our Register app.
 Sellers in China, UK, Mexico, Iraq! http://t.co/OAWTzqY7uZ

 — Jack (@jack) November 20, 2014